-“Pretty much the same, although she’s got my uncle’s kids to call on for that too,” Alex said.
+“Pretty much the same,” Alex agreed, “although she’s got my uncle’s kids to call on for help.
+I can ask her to send my cousins to your farm to help too.”
 Alex’s four cousins were eight, nine, and ten years older than him and had left the farm for various other occupations while Kirk and Alex were still young.

 “What kind of cookies did she send?”
 Kirk asked.
 Alex sniffed the package.

 “Almond,” he said wistfully.

 “Damn.
 Fat Willy probably ate them,” Kirk said in annoyance.
 Fat Willy had become the very secret nickname for Captain Willikers.
 They were careful to say it quietly and infrequently lest it get back to their brutal overseer.

 Alex blew a raspberry.
 “Well thanks Kirk.
 Why’d you make me think about that?
 That one-armed motherfucker eating my mother’s cookies…” Alex shook his head with a scowl.

 “Hey,” Kirk said quietly, ignored Alex and looking past his left ear.
 “What do you think Peter got?”
 Alex turned to look at their youngest unit mate sitting on his bunk, staring at a letter with ferocious concentration.